-We have also said that the Monetary Office could be the Bank of Canada, on a national scale, or a Provincial Credit Office, on a provincial scale, should a provincial government take such an initiative due to the Federal Government's refusal to take action.
+We have also said that the Monetary Office could be the Bank of Canada on a national level, or a provincial Credit Office on a provincial level.
+For this example, let us suppose that Social Credit is established in all of Canada.

 The decision to proceed or to postpone the projects that were submitted will be taken accordingly, with financial considerations set aside.
 Finance will carry out its role: to serve without deciding.
 Balanced budgets would no longer be a consideration; our only priority would be to determine in what order we want works to be carried out, works that are wanted and feasible.